phatchman/altair_tools/README.md

 | FDD_1.5MB         | FDC+ 1.5MB images |
 | FDD_8IN_8MB       | FDC+ 8MB "floppy" images |

-While every care has been taken to ensure this utility will not corrupt you disk images, _PLEASE_ make sure you make a backup of any disk images before writing to them.
+While every care has been taken to ensure this utility will not corrupt your disk images, _PLEASE_ make sure you make a backup of any disk images before writing to them.

 ## Releases